xzackli/xzackli.github.io/_posts/2016-11-7-Wrote-ACT-Likelihood.markdown

 I wrote up a Python implementation of the ACTPol season 2 Fortran likelihood.
 I've written up quite a bit of documentation for this, and it's available publically on [Github](https://github.com/xzackli/actpols2_like_py).

-## This Week, In Checkboxes!
+##$ This Week, In Lists!

-### Learning
+#### Learning
-- [ ] Finish relearning GR.
+* Finish relearning GR.
-- [ ] Memorize the equations for the stars class.
+* [ ] Memorize the equations for the stars class.

-### Research
+#### Research
-- [ ] ACTPol season 2 likelihood testing -- check if our parameters match those of E. Calabrese.
+* ACTPol season 2 likelihood testing -- check if our parameters match those of E. Calabrese.
-- [ ] Apply the new likelihood for isocurvature
+* Apply the new likelihood for isocurvature
-- [ ] Test out the affine-invariant ensemble sampler.
+* Test out the affine-invariant ensemble sampler.